The Archabbey of Pannonhalma

 Where is Pannonhalma Abbey?

 Pannonhalma Abbey is about 100 kilometres west of Budapest, in northwestern Hungary.
-It is located within the small town of Pannonhalma.
+It is located in the small town of Pannonhalma.

 The official address is Pannonhalma, Vár 1, 9090 Hungary.
 You can see it on a map here.